Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/learn-parachains.md

 A parachain is an application-specific data structure that is globally coherent and validatable by the validators of the AXIASolar Relay Chain.
 Most commonly a parachain will take the form of a blockchain, but there is no specific need for them to be actual blockchains.
 They take their name from the concept of parallelized chains that run parallel to the Relay Chain.
 Due to their parallel nature, they are able to parallelize transaction processing and achieve scalability of the AXIASolar system.
 They [share in the security](learn-security) of the entire AXIASolar network and can communicate with other parachains through [XCMP](learn-crosschain).

 Parachains are maintained by a network maintainer known as a [collator](learn-collator).
 The role of the collator node is to maintain a full-node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of AXIASolar.
 The incentivization of a collator node is an implementation detail of the parachain.
-They are not required to be staked on the Relay Chain or own DOT tokens unless stipulated to do so by the parachain implementation.
+They are not required to be staked on the Relay Chain or own SOLAR tokens unless stipulated to do so by the parachain implementation.

 The AXIASolar Host (PH) requires that the state transitions performed on parachains to be specified as a Wasm executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before AXIASolar acknowledges a state transition has occurred on a parachain.
 The only constraint to the logic that a parachain is allowed to implement is that it must be verifiable by the Relay Chain validators.
 Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted to the validators from one or more of the parachain collators to be checked.